codevally/linux-ansible-config/README.md

 ### Creating a New Server with Ansible ###

-To create a new server on Amazon Web Services using Ansible and the EC2 API:

-    make create-ec2

-This relies on the presence of environment variables for the AWS access key and AWS secret key, e.g. AWS_ACCESS_KEY_ID and AWS_SECRET_KEY.

 To create a new Linode using Ansible and the Linode API:

     make create-linode

-To create a new server on Digital Ocean using Ansible and the Digital Ocean version 2 API:
+To create a new server on DigitalOcean using Ansible and the DigitalOcean version 2 API:

     make create-droplet